By Margie Mader-Clark, VP of People at Gladly

 Diversity and inclusion is an ongoing journey that needs to be nurtured.
 Make sure you’re actively fostering and promoting the growth and learning of minorities in your organization.
 Tick regularly through a little “inclusivity checklist:” Is our environment welcoming to all?
 Do we consider diverse opinions in our decision-making?
 Are we doing more than simply measuring our diversity?
 Do our company events appeal to everyone?
 And do we make it easy for people to work here?

 At the end of the day, working with people who challenge you, who teach you new ways of thinking, and who tackle problems differently than you do make you, your product and your company, better.
+Don’t be afraid to celebrate diversity at your office similar to our customer service week ideas.
+Letting your employees know that you appreciate and celebrate the diversity at your company can be a huge difference maker.
 Make it a business imperative.
 Gladly does, and we are reaping the benefits!

 Your customers are talking—Are you listening?